Morgan has 5 goals as US routs Thailand 13-0

 The two teams were the last to kickoff in the group stage for the monthlong tournament.
 Hosts France opened the World Cup before a sellout crowd in Paris on Friday night with a 4-0 victory over South Korea.

 Ranked No. 1 in the world, the Americans had dropped only one match in their previous 38, a loss to France in Le Havre in January.
-The team is 7-1-2 overall this year, with six straight wins going into the World Cup.
+The team is 7-1-2 overall this year, with six straight wins going into the World Cup and its seven different scorers against Thailand set a record for most in a Women's World Cup game.

 The last time the Americans played on the world's biggest stage, Lloyd had a hat trick in the first 16 minutes and the United States beat Japan 5-2 in Canada for the trophy.